patelm97/DDS-Project-2/ReadMe.md

 # Case Study 2!
-The objective here was to analyze the data and build prediction models for attrition and monthly income (salary).
+The main goal here was to analyze the data and build prediction models for attrition and monthly income (salary).